-She and her husband have six children, most of them now young adults.
-Their youngest son attends grade school at MWS.
-Kathy loves spending time with family, cooking, running, hiking, travel and poetry.
+Kathy and her husband have six children, all but one of them now young adults.
+Their youngest son currently attends grade school at MWS.
+Kathy loves spending time with family, cooking, running, biking, hiking, travel and poetry.

 Grade 2 Class teacher

 Sarah has been involved in the Waldorf school movement since 2001, when she became a student of anthroposophy and Waldorf methods at the Eugene Waldorf Teacher Training program in Eugene, OR.
 Upon receiving her teaching certificate, she moved across the country to Washington DC, where she spent seven years as a class teacher at the Washington Waldorf School in Bethesda, MD and another two at the Potomac Crescent Waldorf School in Arlington, VA.
 Though she enjoyed living in the nation’s capitol, she yearned to be closer to her friends, family, and the man she was to marry.
 So in 2012, she moved back to her home state of Wisconsin, where she joined MWS as a class teacher.